H-0644

 Plain Language

-No person, corporation, or entity may offer, provide, or advertise mental health services in Vermont that use AI in whole or in part — unless the use falls within the narrow exceptions for licensed mental health professionals under 26 V.S.A. § 7101 (administrative support and transcription with consent).
-This is a broad prohibition that applies to any entity, not just licensed professionals.
-Companies offering AI therapy chatbots, AI counseling products, or AI-powered mental health platforms to Vermont users are categorically prohibited from doing so.
-The only carve-out is for licensed mental health professionals using AI in the limited ways authorized by § 7101.
+No person, corporation, or entity may offer, provide, or advertise mental health services in Vermont that use AI in any capacity — whether in whole or in part — unless the use falls within the narrow exceptions available to licensed mental health professionals under 26 V.S.A. § 7101 (administrative support with professional review, and transcription with prior written consent).
+This is a broad prohibition that applies to all entities, not just licensed professionals.
+An unlicensed entity operating an AI therapy chatbot in Vermont would violate this section with no available exception.
+Violations are deemed Consumer Protection Act violations carrying $10,000 per violation penalties.

 Statutory Text